-A Grassroot Soccer girls' team during an intergenerational tournament in South Africa.
-Photo: Jaco Roets 1945 INTERNATIONAL LAW "The United Nations shall promote... universal respect for, and observance of, human rights and fundamental freedoms for all without distinction as to race, sex, language, or religion."
-1948 INTERNATIONAL LAW Universal Declaration of Human Rights "All human beings are born free and equal in dignity and rights...Everyone is entitled to all the rights and freedoms set forth in this Declaration, without 15 distinction of any kind, such as race, colour, sex, language, religion, political or other opinion, national or social origin, property, birth or other status."
-(Articles 1 and 2) VIOLENCE AGAINST WOMEN: THE FIGURES
+INTERNATIONAL LAW United Nations Charter "The United Nations shall promote. universal respect for, and observance of, human rights and fundamental freedoms for all without distinction as to race, sex, language, or religion."

+Grassroot Soccer girls' team during an intergenerational 1948 INTERNATIONAL LAW Universal Declaration of Human Rights 'All human beings are born free and equal in dignity and rights...Everyone is entitled to all the rights and freedoms set forth in this Declaration, without 15 distinction of any kind, such as race, colour, sex, language, religion, political or other opinion, national or social origin, property, birth or other status."
+[Articles 1 and 2] VIOLENCE AGAINST WOMEN: THE FIGURES

-1 IN 3 WOMEN WORLDWIDE HAVE EXPERIENCED EITHER PHYSICAL AND/OR SEXUAL INTIMATE PARTNER VIOLENCE OR NON-PARTNER SEXUAL VIOLENCE ABOUT 7% OF WOMEN HAVE BEEN SEXUALLY ASSAULTED BY SOMEONE OTHER THAN THEIR PARTNER
+1 N 3 WOMEN WORLDWIDE HAVE EXPERIENCED EITHER PHYSICAL AND/OR SEXUAL INTIMATE PARTNER VIOLENCE OR NON-PARTNER SEXUAL VIOLENCE ABOUT 7% OF WOMEN HAVE BEEN SEXUALLY ASSAULTED BY SOMEONE OTHER THAN THEIR PARTNER

-MORE THAN 125 MILLION WOMEN & GIRLS ALIVE TODAY HAVE UNDER GONE SOME FORM OF FEMALE GENITAL MUTILATION/CUTTING#
+MORE THAN 125 MILLION WOMEN & GIRLS ALIVE TODAY HAVE UNDER GONE SOME FORM OF FEMALE GENITAL MUTILATION/CUTTINGii

-MORE THAN 700 MILLION WOMEN WORLDWIDE ALIVE TODAY WERE MARRIED BEFORE THEIR 18TH BIRTHDAYS ABOUT 250 MILLION WOMEN WORLDWIDE ALIVE TODAY ENTERED INTO UNION BEFORE THE AGE OF 15III
+MORE THAN 700 MILLION WOMEN WORLDWIDE ALIVE TODAY WERE MARRIED BEFORE THEIR 18TH BIRTHDAYS ABOUT 250 MILLION WOMEN WORLDWIDE ALIVE TODAY ENTERED INTO UNION BEFORE THE AGE OF 15iii and support measures and programmes with a promise of delivering a change.